Go on to Part Five

 ground and were in danger of being trampled.

 Fortunately, there were no reports of serious injuries.
-After the show, the
+During the show, Le Soleil reported

-back to his hotel but along the way, the couple got into a heated argument and
+hotel but along the way, the couple got into a heated argument and let John out

 being under the weather, had a difficult time trudging through the snow and